TaylorHuston/Angular_CurrrencyConverter/README.md

-# Angular_CurrrencyConverter
+#Currrency Converter
-Simple currency converter demo using Angualr
+Simple currency converter demo using AngularJS

+Originally based on <a href="https://docs.angularjs.org/guide/concepts" target="_blank">this documentation</a>